NSHipster/articles/2014-10-28-cmdevicemotion.md

 ## Queueing Up

 To keep the code examples readable, we've been sending all our `CoreMotionManager` updates to the main queue.
-As a best practice, it would be better to have these updates on their own queue, so they can't get slow down user interaction, but then we'll need to get back on the main queue to update user interface elements. [`NSOperationQueue`](http://nshipster.com/nsoperation/) makes this easy, with its `addOperationWithBlock` method:
+As a best practice, it would be better to have these updates on their own queue so they can't slow down user interaction, but then we'll need to get back on the main queue to update user interface elements. [`NSOperationQueue`](http://nshipster.com/nsoperation/) makes this easy with its `addOperationWithBlock` method:

 ```swift
 let queue = NSOperationQueue()